Features

 Blacksmith Testbox

-• choosing provider: blacksmith-testbox;
+• selecting provider: blacksmith-testbox;

 crabbox run --provider blacksmith-testbox --id tbx_123 -- pnpm test